singh1114/best/_posts/2020-01-26-data-science-i-all-things-you-need-to-know-about-numpy.md

 ## Introduction to Numpy

 [NumPy](https://docs.scipy.org/doc/numpy/user/whatisnumpy.html) is a Linear Algebra Library for Python.
-This particular library can be used to make all sorts of math related computations in python.
+This particular library can be used to make all sorts of maths related computations in python.

-Also they are blazingly fast because it is executed with precompiled `C` code.
+Also, they are blazingly fast because it is executed with pre compiled `C` code.

 It is also important because almost all the libraries of PyData ecosystem are somehow dependent on NumPy library.